Welcome to Henderson, Texas

 The Rusk County Airport (RFI) is located in Henderson at 3500 County Road 416A.
 Founded in 1933, today the airport offers easy access to surrounding cities, fewer delays, and growing infrastructure and services.

-Shown to the right is a Lockheed T-33 Shooting Star at the entrance to the airport (staff photo)
+Shown below is a Lockheed T-33 Shooting Star at the entrance to the airport (staff photo)

 The City of Henderson, a Texas Main Street City, has the offices of the City Hall and Economic Development located at 400 West Main Street,